SyArsRa/playlist-splitter/README.md

 ## Function
-This is a website which take a spotify playlist and splits it into multiple different using a machine learning model into smaller playlist by gropuing songs based on common features like: danceability, energy, speechiness, acousticness, instrumentalness, valence and liveness.
+This is a website which take a spotify playlist and splits it into multiple different using a machine learning model into smaller playlist by grouping songs based on common features like: danceability, energy, speechiness, acousticness, instrumentalness, valence liveness and tempo.

 ## Backend
 This website uses ***Spotify Api*** to get infromation about a playlist , its contents and different properties of songs and then breaks playlist